paroque28/DNA/README.md

 When executing a problem a terminal window opens an indicates the user to input the length of the gene sequence.
 After this the program will ask for the name of file where the sequence will be stored.
 The file's extension is not required since the program automatically adds the ".dna" suffix.
 The file is then stored in the desktop.

 _DNA Sequence Aligner_
 The pograms displays a terminal window and asks for the two files that contain the dna sequences to be aligned.
+Both files must be in the desktop folder.
+The terminals the runs the algorithm and presents to the user the table that was created from analyzing the sequences together and the best alignment, matches included, of the two sequences.

 # Conclusions and Recomendations